karoliskoncevicius/annmatrix/README.md

 ## [21] "chr2" "chr2" "chr2" "chr2" "chr2"
 ```

-For convenience - when an empty name is provided it will return the whole metadata `data.frame`:
+When an empty name is provided it will return the whole metadata `data.frame`:

 ```r